 Use the informative paragraphs writing resource to have your students brainstorm the places they consider “the best”!
-The resource allows you to share the planning guide directly to Google Classroom or you online learning platform with ready to post Google Slides!
+The resource allows you to share the planning guide directly to Google Classroom or your online learning platform with ready-to-post Google Slides!

 Help the Earth

 Another prompt I love to use in informative writing activities for elementary ELA is writing about ways young people can help keep the earth clean and safe.
 This prompt requires students to use evidence and facts to support the information they share in their paragraph.
 Discussing issues such as recycling and choosing paper over plastic can allow students to strengthen their vocabulary.
 Try teaching vocabulary so students really learn it by giving them multiple opportunities to interact with new words!
 They aren’t just listing ways they can help the earth but also sharing how.

 Each prompt in the writing resource helps students not only brainstorm their topic but also begin building their paragraphs with details and then topic and concluding sentences.
 By learning how to write informative paragraphs step by step with ready-to-use Google Slides, your students will have well-rounded, organized informative writing paragraphs!

 One type of informative writing students can struggle with is the expository or how to.
 The sequential chronological structure in which students write step-by-step instructions takes practice to master.
 Try this out by having students write instructions on how to play their favorite game.

 These informative paragraphs will help students brainstorm the games and then organize the steps for any reader to understand and start playing the game.